open-xchange/appsuite-frontend/documentation/modules/portal/config.md

 All the "gen_[number]" entries up the tie io.ox/portal//generation will be used for this configuration.
 If a tile is deleted it is deleted only in that generation so can be reintroduced in a later portal configuration generation.
-If you want to keep the default tiles as used as a fallback for App Suite, you need this configuration to start out with:
+If you want to keep the default tiles as used as a fallback for OX App Suite, you need this configuration to start out with:

 ```yaml